Redirecting America’s Bread Spend

 Three months ago, something unexpected happened.
 I started baking sourdough bread.
 Every day.
 And something about the rhythm of it — the patience, the waiting, the transformation of simple ingredients into something nourishing — felt deeply spiritual.

 I ran a pilot.
-Six loaves.
-Sold out immediately.
-I made $56, donated it to the church.
+I brought 6 loaves on the first Sunday of Lent.
+They sold out immediately.
+We made $56 and donated it all to the church.
+6 loaves. $56.

 “Whoever eats my flesh and drinks my blood remains in me, and I in them.”